Agmatine Sulfate is also known by some other names such as agmatine, 4-guanidine, and a few other names.

 When Agmatine Sulfate is taken orally, it works in our guts.
 Our guts help in this substance go through the process of decarboxylation.
 Its main function is to impede the production of something known as NOS or Nitric Oxide Synthase.
 It does so by influencing three enzymes.

 When these three enzymes are influenced they could do certain functions as far as our body is concerned.
 It could help in fighting harmful bacteria, and it could facilitate communication with the brain.

 Primarily Agmatine Sulfate is used to treat patients who are looking for pain management.
 Hence it is useful for patients who suffer from different levels of chronic pain.

 At the same time, it also works against certain classes of glutamate receptors and it helps the patients to have a different approach when it comes to perceiving pain.
-Yes it also could help in reducing inflammation and improve neuronal activity.

 Agmatine Sulfate is generally considered to be safe with no risk of crashing.